 NASCAR Daily Fantasy Helper: GEICO 500

-With that, let's preview the GEICO 500 at Talladega Superspeedway on FanDuel:
+With that in mind, let's preview the GEICO 500 at Talladega on FanDuel.

 Austin Swaim is not a FanDuel employee.
 In addition to providing DFS gameplay advice, Austin Swaim also participates in DFS contests on FanDuel using his personal account, username ASwaim3.
 While the strategies and player selections recommended in his articles are his personal views, he may deploy different strategies and player selections when entering contests with his personal account.
 The views expressed in his articles are the author's alone and do not necessarily reflect the views of FanDuel.